tepachelabs/dailycat/README.md

 # dailycat.api

-dailycat.api is a fun project where cats with inspirational quotes get posted everyday!
+dailycat is a fun project where cats with inspirational quotes get posted everyday!

 ## Requirements